 - Storefront windows should be consistent in height and design with storefront doors to create a cohesive appearance.
 Window coverings should also be kept to a minimum. - Façade design should be complementary to a building's original materials as wells to those of adjacent buildings. - Signs with too much information can be confusing.
 Secondary information can be put on windows, doors or awnings.
-Window signage should be limited to covering no more than 15 percent of available window space. - When a building contains multiple storefronts housing different businesses, the signs should relate well to each other in terms of height, proportion, colour and background value.
-Maintaining uniformity among these characteristics reinforced the building's façade composition while still retaining each business's identity. - Awnings on a multiple-storefront building should be consistent in character, scale and location, but need not be identical. - Renovated façades should emphasize building and structural elements such as columns and bays, consistent with design guidelines for new construction.
-Where existing buildings have long, visually uninteresting façades and rooflines, façade improvements should make it easier to identify individual businesses from the street.
+Window signage should be limited to covering no more than 15 percent of available window space. - When a building contains multiple storefronts housing different businesses, the signs should relate well to each other in terms of height, proportion, colour - and background value.
+Maintaining uniformity among these characteristics reinforced the building's façade composition while still retaining each business's identity.